Independent Purchasing Cooperative, Inc.

 Miami, Florida 33156

 Technical Support: firstname.lastname@example.org

-Independent Purchasing Cooperative, Inc. (“IPC”) is the host of and manages www.ipcoop.com and www.mysubwaycareer.com< (the “Websites”).
+Independent Purchasing Cooperative, Inc. (“IPC”) is the host of and manages www.ipcoop.com and www.mysubwaycareer.com (together, the “Websites”).
 IPC is an independent non-profit purchasing cooperative which is owned by and provides services to Subway® Franchisees around the world (the “Subway® Franchisees”).

-IPC’s privacy practices are consistent with U.S. Department of Commerce Privacy Shield requirements regarding the collection, storage, use, and transfer of personal information from the European Economic Area, and it is Self-Certified under the Privacy Shield Framework.
+IPC’s privacy practices are consistent with U.S. law, Canada’s Personal Information Protection and Electronic Documents Act, and other applicable law, including the European Union’s General Data Protection Regulation (“GDPR”), which governs the collection, storage, use, and transfer of personal information for European Union residents.
+IPC’s privacy practices are also consistent with U.S. Department of Commerce Privacy Shield requirements regarding the collection, storage, use, and transfer of personal information from the European Economic Area, and it is Self-Certified under the Privacy Shield Framework.

 General and Express Consent Regarding Information